jwelrynewone/docs/Simulator.md

 - Version 1 objective - Can we mint 1 billion USDM in the shortest amount of time?
 - Danger -> IF running out of money (60% drawdown --> Drawdown metric)
 - Gov token : 1 billion NEO, you create a governance contract with a lockup --> 4/2/1/0.6 --> VNeo --> 2.5/1.25/0.625/0.3125

+## How to create Demand for minting of stable coin USDM
-- **Demand --> (1 million USDM, and 0.5% vNEO) --> Daofying the listing of the perps --> create a proposal to whitelist perps on certain tokens ---> OSMO/USDM ---> longs/shorts --> fees and liquidation goes to that DAO.**
+- **Demand --> (1 million USDM, and 0.5% vNEO) --> Daofying the listing of the perps --> create a proposal to whitelist perps on certain tokens ---> OSMO/USDM ---> longs/shorts --> fees and liquidation goes to that DAO and IF.**

 ---> Earn Yield --> **UMEE partnership (ANCHOR)**